Nanga Eboko

-Nanga Eboko (Nanga-Eboko) is a town and municipality, capital of the Haute-Sanaga (Upper Sanaga) department in the Centre Province of Cameroon.
-It lies on the Sanaga River and counts a population of 29,814, of which 18,282 in the town.
+Nanga Eboko (Nanga-Eboko) is a town and municipality, the capital of the Haute-Sanaga (Upper Sanaga) department in the Centre Province of Cameroon.
+It lies on the Sanaga River and counts a population of 29,814, of which 18,282 are in the town.

 History

 Geography

 The town, located in the middle of Cameroon, lies between Yaoundé (172 km northeast), the national capital, and Bertoua (173 km east).

 The municipality includes the town of Nanga Eboko itself and several villages: